ecmwf/datacube-spec/readme.md

-This repository holds the specification for the MARS language syntax as well as multi-language tools for parsing and translating MARS keys, queries and requests.
-More broadly, it is a specification for a language which describes indexing of multi-dimensional datacubes.
+This repository serves as the definitive source for the MARS language syntax specification, along with tools for parsing and translating MARS keys, queries, and requests.
+The MARS language is broadly a language designed for indexing multi-dimensional datacubes.

 # Introduction